 As well as applying for the other funding options in this list, you could also consider working part-time to help with living costs.

-But, bear in mind that some courses will involve more hours of study each week than others so a part-time job might not always be feasible.
-If you do think you could manage it, though, it would be worth it – and our tips for balancing work and study should help.
+But, some courses will involve more hours of study each week than others, so a part-time job might not always be feasible.
+If you do think you could manage it, though, it would be worth it (and our tips for balancing work and study should help).